SequencingDOTcom/RTP-API-CocoaPod-iOS-OAuth-Swift/README.md

 3) [Generate an oAuth2 secret](https://sequencing.com/api-secret-generator) and insert the secret into the OAuth2 code

-Once OAuth2 authentication is implemented, add [App Chains](https://sequencing.com/app-chains) that will provide your app with genetically tailored information about your app user.
-Your app can be programmed to use this informamtion to personalized the UX for each user.
+Once you've popped this plugin into your app, add one or more App Chains.
+Each app chain will provide your app with actionable information obtained from the app user's genes.
+Your app will be able to use this unique informamtion to provide a highly personalized UX for each user.

 App Chains
 ======================================